aidantank/UFOs/README.md

 ## Summary
 ### Drawbacks
 A major drawback of the design is the input in the filter search.
-The inputs have to be very specific and not always intuitive.
+The inputs have to be very specific and are not always intuitive.
 For example, the date field is of the type M/DD/YYYY for 1/10/2010, but of type M/D/YYYY when the date is 1/9/2010.
-Accepting results of type MM//DD//YYYY or MM/DD/YY would help the user inputs.
-The same can be said about capitalization in the other fields. `ca` will yield results for California, but `CA` will not.
-Including ease of filter inputs for the user would make navigating the webpage better.
+Accepting results of type MM/DD/YYYY or MM/DD/YY would help the user inputs.
+The same can be said about capitalization in the other filter fields. `ca` will yield results for California, but `CA` will not.
+Including ease of filter inputs for the user would smooth out the navigating of the webpage.

 ### Future Recommendations
 In order to develop the webpage further I would make a couple of recommendations: